Mika83AC/JS-Cheat-Sheet/README.md

 Use whenever possible, because they are clean and have no side-effects to worry about.

 ## Monads, Functors, and Fancy Words
 Monads can be thought of as a container for a value, and to open up the container and do something to the value, you need to map over it.
+Array.filter() is a functor/monad!.
 Here’s a simple example:

 ```
 const inc = n => n + 1;